Topological data analysis on noisy quantum computers: Theoretical Analyses

-For higher moments, we need to construct $\Delta_k^i$ up to the power $m= O(\log(1/\eps)/\sqrt{\delta})$.
-Therefore, the circuit has a total gate complexity of $O(n^2\log(1/\eps)/\sqrt{\delta})$ with a depth of $O(n\log(1/\eps)/\sqrt{\delta})$.
-In order to compute $\ket{\phi_l^{(i)}}$ for a given degree $(i)$, we need all $2 \cdot (i)$ applications of $\PG$ to succeed simultaneously, and therefore we need to run the projections $O(\zeta_k^{-2(i)})$ times.
+Since we need to construct $T_j(\tilde{\Delta}_k)$ up to the power $m= O(\log(1/\eps)/\sqrt{\delta})$, the circuit has a total gate complexity of $O(n^2\log(1/\eps)/\sqrt{\delta})$ with a depth of $O(n\log(1/\eps)/\sqrt{\delta})$.
 The first projection $P_k$ yields a random order $k$, and the subsequent projections onto a simplicial order needed for higher moments will also have to be onto the same order $k$.
 Due to the application of the boundary operator $B$, the subsequent simplicial order projections will result in a projection onto one of the simplicial orders $k-1$ or $k+1$ (after one application) and $k-2$, $k$ or $k+2$ (after two applications).
 Hence, we need to repeatedly apply the order projection (a constant number of times) in order to ensure that we are operating on the right order (in addition to the complex projection).
-The procedure of computing the $m$ moments is repeated $\nv=O(\eps^{-2})$ times with different random Hadamard column vectors, and thus the total time complexity of our algorithm to compute the BNE $\chi_k$ is given by
+The procedure of computing the $m$ Chebyshev moments is repeated $\nv=O(\eps^{-2})$ times with different random Hadamard column vectors, and thus the total time complexity of our algorithm to compute the BNE $\chi_k$ is given by